awesome-selfhosted/awesome-selfhosted/.github/PULL_REQUEST_TEMPLATE.md

-Thank you for taking the time to work on a PR for Awesome-selfhosted!
+Thank you for taking the time to work on a PR for Awesome-Selfhosted!

 To ensure your PR is dealt with swiftly please check the following: